-James Smith McDonnell was born in Denver, Colo., April 9, 1899.
-He grew up in Little Rock, Ark., where his father, also named James McDonnell, was a successful cotton merchant and ran a general store.
+James Smith McDonnell was born in Denver April 9, 1899.
+He grew up in Little Rock, Arkansas, where his father, also named James McDonnell, was a successful cotton merchant and ran a general store.

 After earning his pilot's wings, McDonnell spent a year as a "gypsy pilot," doing odd jobs for people who owned airplanes.